 - This medicine may cause increased pressure in your head, which can lead to permanent vision loss.
 Check with your doctor right away if you have a severe headache, blurred vision, or any vision changes.

 - Contact your doctor immediately if fever, rash, joint pain, or tiredness occurs.
 These could be symptoms of an autoimmune syndrome.

 - This medicine may make your skin more sensitive to sunlight.
 Use a sunscreen when you are outdoors.
 Avoid sunlamps and tanning beds.

 - Make sure any doctor or dentist who treats you knows that you are using this medicine.
 This medicine may affect the results of certain medical tests.

-- If your symptoms do not improve or if they get worse after 12 weeks of treatment, call your doctor.
+- Check with your doctor if your symptoms do not improve or if they get worse after 12 weeks of treatment.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing